Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 During the opening few bars of the new single by Nairn-born composer, musician and producer Mike Vass, a discordant Thelonious Monk note is dropped in, just to give us something to think about.
 This is just another in a long line of rewarding surprises that this highly creative musician has brought to the table over the last few years, notably the song based album Save His Calm, which came unexpectedly after a series of purely instrumental albums, Decemberwell, In the Wake of Neil Gunn and Notes from the Boat.
 With “Threes”, Mike returns to instrumental tunes based on traditional Scots dance music, which can be enjoyed equally from the dance floor as from the futon.

-Threes is included on this week’s edition of the Vaults radio show.
+Threes is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Malcolm Cecil (1937-2021)